Collision between fishing boat and cargo ship in east Japan leaves one person dead

-MITO, Ibaraki Pref. – One person died after a leisure fishing boat capsized following a collision with a cargo vessel at a port in eastern Japan early Saturday morning, the Japan Coast Guard said.
+MITO, Ibaraki Pref. – A man died and 11 others were injured after a leisure fishing boat capsized following a collision with a cargo vessel at a port in eastern Japan early Saturday morning, the Japan Coast Guard said.

-All 12 people from the fishing vessel were rescued from the sea but five had to be taken to the hospital, one of whom was later confirmed dead, according to the coast guard.
+All 12 people from the fishing vessel were rescued from the sea but five passengers had to be taken to the hospital, including a 46-year-old man from Tokyo who was later confirmed dead, according to the coast guard.
+The seven others, including the captain and a crew member, suffered minor injuries.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.